Infertility in patients with PCOS

 Risks of ovulation induction include ovarian hyperstimulation syndrome and multiple pregnancies, which may be increased in women with PCOS.
 These medications should be started during the early follicular phase and continued for 5 days.
 Dosing may be increased if ovulation does not occur.

-Letrozole, an aromatase inhibitor, is the first line treatment for women with PCOS and body mass index (BMI) > 30.
-It has an increased live birth rate when compared to clomiphene citrate (27% vs 10%) and has lower ovarian hyperstimulation and multiple pregnancy rates.
-In patients with a BMI £ than 30, clomiphene citrate, a selective estrogen receptor modulator, remains the first line therapy.
+Letrozole, an aromatase inhibitor, is the first line treatment for women with PCOS.
+It has an increased live birth rate when compared to clomiphene citrate (27% vs 19%) and has lower ovarian hyperstimulation and multiple pregnancy rates.
 Metformin is an insulin-sensitizing agent that is used in some women with PCOS who have impaired glucose tolerance or difficulty with weight loss.
 In women already using metformin who also need ovulation induction, clomiphene citrate may be added to improve pregnancy rates.
 Its use as a single agent for ovulation induction is not indicated.

-If ovulation induction does not occur after 3 to 6 cycles with clomiphene citrate or letrozole, second line treatments with gonadotropins may be initiated.
+If ovulation induction does not occur after 3 to 6 cycles with letrozole or clomiphene citrate, second line treatments with gonadotropins may be initiated.
 Risks of injectable gonadotropins include multiple pregnancies and ovarian hyperstimulation syndrome.
 Up to 30% of gonadotropin-stimulated pregnancies are multiples, one third of them triplets or higher order.

 Laparoscopic ovarian surgery including ovarian drilling or laser diathermy has unclear benefit on ovarian function.
 It can be used as a second line treatment and may provide temporary increase in fertility.
 It has not shown to be superior to gonadotropins in pregnancy rates, but may have a decreased risk of multiple births.
 The long term effects of these techniques are unknown.